 Allen ISD Lync Calling using VOIP

 VOIP is an acronym for Voice Over Internet Protocol, or in more common terms phone service over the Internet.
 If you have a reasonable quality Internet connection you can get phone service delivered through your Internet connection instead of from your local phone company.
 Allen ISD has a strong internal network and will begin to use phone service over the Internet in Spring, 2013.
-We will begin with Phase I, including the Administration Annex - April, the Administration Building, and then Phase II including AHS in May.
+We will begin with Phase I in June, including the Administration Annex, the Administration Building, Dillard and Early Childhood, and then Phase II including AHS in July.
+Also included in Phase II will be Curtis, our newest elementary, Lindsey, and newly renovated buildings at Reed and Boyd.
 All other schools will follow in the Fall.

 If an organization allows it and your hardware supports it, you can use Microsoft Lync Online communications software to make and receive voice calls within your organization.
 You will need Voice over Internet Protocol (VoIP) capability, a microphone, and speakers.
 You can also use any device recommended by your organization, such as a USB headset, for these calls.
 In our case, AISD will be using IP phones for calling and several users are already using speakers and webcams equipped with mics for Lync calling.